-Adapt Health Care provides clinical Speech and Language Pathologists who specialise in the assessment and treatment of swallowing and speech disorders associated with our aged care clients.
+Adapt Health Care provides clinical Speech and Language Pathologists who are highly experienced in the assessment and treatment of swallowing and speech difficulties associated with our aged care clients.

-When should you refer to a Speech and Language Pathologist?
+When should I refer to a Speech and Language Pathologist?

 - Difficulties with memory

 - Difficulties with receptive (understanding) and expressive (talking) language

 - Difficulty with voice: Some clients may experience difficulties with how their voice sounds or their ability to produce words clearly.

 - Following a medical event where speech and cognition have been affected, such as a stroke or brain injury

 - Degenerative neurological conditions that are affecting the ability to swallow or speak – such as Motor Neurone Disease, Multiple Sclerosis, Parkinson’s, etc.